hiiamboris/red-wiki/Home.md

 * Hex values syntax checking
 * Handle all errors in a consistent way
 * Add runtime math overflow/underflow errors catching
+* Provide a way to write OS-specific code in user programs

 Other low-level features to implement (ordered by priority):